Pontiac Catalina

-The Pontiac Catalina is a full-size, junior series automobile produced by Pontiac from 1950 to 1981.
+The Pontiac Catalina is a full-size automobile produced by Pontiac from 1950 to 1981.
 Initially, the name was a trim line on hardtop body styles, first appearing in the 1950 Chieftain Eight and DeLuxe Eight lines.
 In 1959, it became a separate model as the "entry-level" full-size Pontiac.

 The Catalina was Pontiac's most popular model, available in multiple body styles, and served as the donor platform for the popular Pontiac Grand Prix, Pontiac 2+2, Pontiac Ventura, and the Pontiac Safari station wagon.

-When the Pontiac Tempest was introduced in 1964, lessons learned from the Catalina's introduction of the Grand Prix led to the introduction of the Pontiac GTO, to include the 389 cuin Pontiac V8.
+When the second-generation Pontiac Tempest was introduced in 1964, lessons learned from the Catalina's introduction of the Grand Prix led to the introduction of the Pontiac GTO, to include the 389 cuin Pontiac V8.

 As a trim level (1950–1958)

 The name "Catalina" was first used on the 1950 Chieftain Series 25/27 hardtop, Pontiac's top trim level package at the time, and later added to the Star Chief in 1954, Pontiac's equivalent of the Chevrolet Bel Air.
 Originally referred to as "hard-top convertibles", these vehicles offered pillarless design in the door and window areas, along with the top-grade convertible appointments.
 The advantage this fixed-roof design offered is its sporty, airy feeling without the expense and drawbacks normally associated with convertibles.
-With the exception of the 1958 Bonneville, all Pontiac hardtops are designated "Catalinas" from 1950 to 1958.
+With the exception of the 1958 Bonneville, all Pontiac hardtops were designated "Catalinas" from 1950 to 1958.
 Powered by a flathead straight-eight engine at the time of its debut, it would receive Pontiac's new OHV 287 cuin Pontiac V8 four years later.
 A one-piece windshield was new for 1954.
 A padded safety dash became available in 1956.
-The names "Catalina" and "Bel Air" are communities in Southern California, United States.
+The names "Catalina" and "Bel Air" are upscale communities in Southern California, United States.